Few-Shot Demonstration-Driven Task Coordination and Trajectory Execution for Multi-Robot Systems

 To evaluate real-world applicability, DDACE was deployed on physical robots to reproduce Task~4 from simulation.
 This task was chosen because it combines temporal and spatial learning challenges, with sequential structures and complex trajectories (e.g., curves and spirals), making it well-suited for validating both the sequence predictor and trajectory generator under realistic conditions.

-Experiments were conducted on a tabletop setup using Hamster mobile robots~\cite{lee2021investigating}, compact differential-drive platforms actuated by DC motors and controlled via Bluetooth.
-An overhead vision system with ArUco markers~\cite{GARRIDOJURADO20142280} provided precise visual tracking.
-The trained models were transferred directly from simulation without fine-tuning, and as shown in Fig.~\ref{fig_3} and the supplementary video, the robots reproduced planned behaviors and trajectories with high fidelity, demonstrating DDACE’s few-shot generalization to physical environments.
+Experiments were conducted on a tabletop setup using Hamster mobile robots~\cite{lee2021investigating} with Bluetooth control and overhead ArUco-based vision tracking~\cite{GARRIDOJURADO20142280}.
+Models were transferred from simulation without fine-tuning, and as shown in Fig.~\ref{fig_3} and the supplementary video, planned behaviors and trajectories were reproduced with high fidelity, demonstrating DDACE’s few-shot generalization to physical environments.